SimonOfHH/kiota-al-samples/petstore-sample/README.md

 This repository contains the output of the client generation based on the fork in the [SimonOfHH/kiota](https://github.com/SimonOfHH/kiota) repository (branch: `kiota-al`).
 It is an early prototype and demonstrates the use of the Kiota code generator for generating AL code from an OpenAPI definition.

+## Note

+Except for the "ApiClienTestPage.Page.al"-file everything was generated with the modified Kiota client.

 ## API Definition

 The client is based on the API definition available at [https://petstore3.swagger.io/](https://petstore3.swagger.io/).